nrs-org/novelslop/content/vol_01/chap_16.typ

   Though, she did not expect to become popular this quick, to the point of having her messaging app exploding with notifications.
-Last night, she had to stay up late until 11 PM just to respond to everyone, after finishing her schoolwork.
+Last night, she had to stay up late until 11 PM just to respond to everyone, after finishing all her schoolwork.

   She just passed through the school gate.
 On the first day, that gate was the